Tumworobere/Leaderboard/README.md

 - Used ES6 modules, with import and export
 - Created an npm project with webpack
-- Wrote plain HTML markup
+- Wrote plain HTML markup with minumum styling
 - Used Gitflow in this project